adaptiverecognition/ldap4j/README.md

 A `Context` implementation for [ScheduledExecutorServices](https://docs.oracle.com/en/java/javase/17/docs//api/java.base/java/util/concurrent/ScheduledExecutorService.html) is provided, it's called `ScheduledExecutorContext`.

+`ThreadLocalScheduledExecutorContext` provides the same functionality as a `ScheduledExecutorContext` and tries to exploit locality of reference and avoid context switches.

 When the environment doesn't provide a scheduled executor, the `MinHeap` class can be used to implement `Context.awaitEndNanos()`.